ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Change network stack's event loop stack size

-Nanostack's internal event-loop is shared with mbed Client and is therefore requiring lots of stack to complete the security hanshakes using TLS protocols.
+Nanostack's internal event-loop is shared with Mbed Client and is therefore requiring lots of stack to complete the security hanshakes using TLS protocols.
 In case client functionality is not used, following can be defined to use 2kB of stack